 Down the hallways, like a fire

-in the silent night they cried, for the fools that they were right and said
+in the silent night I cried, for the things that they denied and said

 say your Rosary for me, get back down upon your knee.

 Jesus left you all alone, a little lamb without a home